-After distributing in 2016-17 the opening surplus balance on the Council Tax Collection Fund, £3.1m, the Council Tax element of the Collection Fund ended the year £2.1m in credit.
-A surplus of £1.8m, Bradford's 85% share, is reported in the accounting statements.
+After distributing in 2017-18 the opening surplus balance on the Council Tax Collection Fund, £2.1m, the Council Tax element of the Collection Fund ended the year £1.1m in defict.
+A deficit of £0.975m, Bradford's 85% share, is reported in the accounting statements.
+An amount has been set aside in earmarked reserves to fund the repayment of this deficit in 2018-19.